Overview of the Reverse 1031 Exchange

 Separate Special Purpose Entity

-Exeter Reverse 1031 Exchange Services, LLC will set-up a SEPARATE special purpose entity in the form of a separate single member limited liability company that will be used exclusively for your Reverse 1031 Exchange transaction.
-We NEVER EVER hold title to multiple clients' real or personal property in the same special purpose entity.
+Exeter Asset Services Corporation will set-up a separate special purpose entity ("SPE") in the form of a single member limited liability company that will be used exclusively for your Reverse 1031 Exchange transaction.
+We NEVER EVER hold title to multiple clients' real property in the same special purpose entity.
 The sole purpose of this entity is to acquire and hold or "park" legal title to your Reverse 1031 Exchange property.

-Exeter Exchange Management Corporation will arrange for the formation of this separate special purpose limited liability company, take care of the payment of related filing fees, costs, first year's state taxes or franchise fees, serve as the registered agent for service of process, and complete the dissolution or transfer of the limited liability company at the close of your Reverse Exchange.
+Exeter Asset Services Corporation will arrange for the formation of this separate limited liability company, take care of the payment of related filing fees, costs, first year's state taxes or franchise fees, arrange for the registered agent for service of process (usually Exeter Trust Company), and complete the dissolution or transfer of the limited liability company at the close of your Reverse Exchange.

 Reverse 1031 Exchange Deadlines